tonytvo/blog-generator/content/blog/miracle-morning/index.md

   - Get a Journal
   - Decide what to write

-- Be intentional and aware of what you do everyday when it comes these 12 areas: your attitude, priorities, health, family, thinking, commitment, finances, faith, relationships, generosity, values and growth
+- Be intentional and aware of what you do every day when it comes to these 12 areas: your attitude, priorities, health, family, thinking, commitment, finances, faith, relationships, generosity, values and growth

 - We often want overnight success and want success without paying the price.
-We think success comes from luck, productivity, recognition, an event, or connections. **But the secret to success is based on what you do everyday**.
+We think success comes from luck, productivity, recognition, an event, or connections. **But the secret to success is based on what you do every day**.

 # How to Wake Up To Your FULL Potential
 - To create the levels of personal, professional, and financial success you desire, you must first dedicate time each day to becoming the person you need to be, one who is qualified and capable of consistently attracting, creating, and sustaining the levels of success you want.

 - How you wake up each day and your morning routine (or lack thereof) dramatically affects your levels of success in every single area of your life.

-- The Miracle Morning is about recreating the experience of waking up feeling energized and excited, and doing it every-single-day of your life—for the rest of your life.
+- The Miracle Morning is about recreating the experience of waking up feeling energized and excited and doing it every day for the rest of your life.

-- **The 5-Step Snooze-Proof Wake Up Strategy**
+- **The 5-Step Snooze-Proof Wake-Up Strategy**
   - Set Your Intentions Before Bed.
 Create genuine excitement for the next morning every night before bed
   - Move Your Alarm Clock Across The Room.
 This forces you to get out of bed and engage your body in movement.
-Motion creates energy, so when you get up and out of bed it naturally helps you wake up
+Motion creates energy, so when you get up and out of bed, it naturally helps you wake up
   - Brush Your Teeth.
 Go directly to the bathroom sink to brush your teeth and splash some warm (or cold) water on your face
   - Drink a Full Glass of Water.
 Hydrate yourself first thing every morning.
-Fill a glass of water the night before so it’s already there for you in the morning
+Fill a glass of water the night before, so it’s already there for you in the morning
   - Get Dressed or Jump In the Shower.
-Either get dressed in your exercise clothes, so you’re ready to leave your bedroom and immediately engage in your Miracle Morning, or jump in the shower
+Either get dressed in your exercise clothes so you’re ready to leave your bedroom and immediately engage in your Miracle Morning, or jump in the shower

-**Miracle Morning Bonus Wake Up Tips**
+- **Miracle Morning Bonus Wake-Up Tips**

   - Set a timer for your bedroom light.
 As your alarm goes off, the lights come on in the room.
 Or turn your light on first thing when your alarm goes off.
   - Set a timer for your bedroom heater.
-Keep a bedroom heater on an appliance timer set to go off 15 minutes before waking up so you’re not tempted to crawl back under the covers to avoid the cold
+Keep a bedroom heater on an appliance timer set to go off 15 minutes before waking up, so you’re not tempted to crawl back under the covers to avoid the cold

 # The Life S.A.V.E.R.S.: Six Practices Guaranteed To Save You From a Life of Unfulfilled Potential